mgkim9541/SmartBed-Samples/README.md

 # CNN-LSTM Multi-Output Classification

-This project implements a hybrid CNN-LSTM model that predicts two output labels (`posture` and `comfort`) from sensor-based input data.
+This project is the source code and sample data for the paper titled _Participatory Design of Autonomous AI-based Healthcare IS: Evidence with a Novel Smart Medical Bed Using Deep Learning_ under review at ESWA which implements a hybrid CNN-LSTM model that predicts two output labels (`posture` and `comfort`) from sensor-based input data.

 ## 🧩 Project Structure